 Howard M. Liebman is a partner of the Brussels office of Jones Day.
 He has practiced law in Belgium for over 34 years.
-Liebman is a member of the District of Columbia Bar and holds A.B. and A.M. degrees from Colgate University and a JD from Harvard Law School.
-Mr Liebman has served as a consultant to the International Tax Staff of the U.S. Treasury Department.
-He is presently the EC correspondent for European Taxation, an IBFD publication, and chairman of the American Chamber of Commerce in Europe Legal & Tax Committee.
+Liebman is a member of the District of Columbia Bar and holds A.B. and A.M. degrees from Colgate University and a J.D. from Harvard Law School.
+Mr. Liebman has served as a Consultant to the International Tax Staff of the U.S. Treasury Department.
+He is presently Chairman of the Legal & Tax Committee of the American Chamber of Commerce in Belgium.
 He is also the co-author of the BNA Portfolio 999-2nd T.M., Business Operations in the European Union (2005).

 Liedekerke Wolters Waelbroeck Kirkpatrick, Brussels

-Jacques Malherbe is a partner with Liedekerke in Brussels and Professor Emeritus of commercial and tax law at the University of Louvain.
+Jacques Malherbe is a partner with Liedekerke in Brussels and Professor emeritus of commercial and tax law at the University of Louvain.
 He is the author or co-author of treatises on company law, corporate taxation and international tax law.
-He teaches at the Brussels Tax School and at EDHEC (Ecole des Hautes Etudes Commerciales) in France, as well as in the graduate programmes of the Universities of Bologna, Vienna, Hamburg and Tilburg.
+He teaches at the Brussels Tax School and at EDHEC (Ecole des Hautes Etudes Commerciales) in France as well as in the graduate programmes of the Universities of Bologna and Hamburg.

 Ulhôa Canto, Rezende e Guerra, Advogados, Rio de Janeiro

-Jay Niederhoffer is an international corporate tax partner of Deloitte & Touche based in Toronto.
-Over the last 15 years he has advised numerous Canadian and foreign-based multinationals on mergers and acquisitions, international and domestic structuring, cross-border financing and domestic planning.
-Jay has spoken in Canada and abroad on cross-border tax issues including technology transfers and financing transactions.
+Jay Niederhoffer is an international corporate tax partner of Deloitte, based in Toronto, Canada.
+Over the last 17 years he has advised numerous Canadian and foreign-based multinationals on mergers and acquisitions, international and domestic structuring, cross-border financing and domestic planning.
+Jay has spoken in Canada and abroad on cross-border tax issues including mobile workforce issues, technology transfers and financing transactions.
 He obtained his Law degree from Osgoode Hall Law School and is a member of the Canadian and Ontario Bar Associations.

 PEOPLE’S REPUBLIC OF CHINA

 Stephen Nelson is an independent tax and legal consultant based in Hong Kong, with almost 30 years of experience advising on China-related tax matters.
 Stephen has managed and worked with the largest China tax practices of both foreign and Chinese law firms and is now operating independently.
 His practice involves advising with respect to foreign investments, mergers and acquisitions, supply chain tax planning and transfer pricing in China.
-Stephen's practice over the past several years his practice has focused on advising multinational clients on the tax-effective establishment and restructuring of operations in China.
-He is a well respected PRC tax practitioner specialising in tax planning from both a PRC and home country tax perspective.
-He also has significant experience in foreign investment and M&A in China, with an industry focus in the TMT sector.
-He has been named as a leading lawyer in the fields of PRC taxation, corporate and projects in the Asia Pacific Legal 500, Chambers Global, Chambers Asia and the International Tax Review.
-He has published numerous articles and contributed towards many books on PRC tax and investment, and regularly speaks at major international conferences on PRC tax and investment.
-He is admitted to the bar in California, USA and Hong Kong.
-He speaks English and Chinese (Mandarin).
+Stephen's practice over the past several years has focused on advising multinational clients on the tax-effective establishment and restructuring of operations in China.
+Stephen also has advised in respect of significant tax controversies in China.
+Stephen has been named as a leading lawyer in the fields of PRC Taxation, Corporate and Projects in the Asia Pacific Legal 500, Chambers Global, Chambers Asia and the International Tax Review.
+Stephen has published numerous articles and contributed towards many books on PRC tax and investment.
+Stephen regularly speaks at major international conferences on PRC tax and investment.
+Stephen is admitted to the bar in California, USA and Hong Kong.
+He speaks English and Mandarin Chinese.

 Peng Tao is Of Counsel in DLA Piper’s Hong Kong office.
 He focuses his practice on PRC tax and transfer pricing, mergers and acquisitions, foreign direct investment, and general corporate and commercial issues in China and cross-border transactions.
 Before entering private practice, he worked for the Bureau of Legislative Affairs of the State Council of the People’s Republic of China from 1992 to 1997.
 His main responsibilities were to draft and review tax and banking laws and regulations that were applicable nationwide.
 He graduated from New York University with an LLM in Tax.

-Nikolaj Bjørnholm is a Copenhagen-based equity partner of pan-Nordic law firm Hannes Snellman.
+Nikolaj Bjørnholm is a partner of Plesner.
 He concentrates his practice in the area of corporate taxation, focusing on mergers, acquisitions, restructurings and international / EU taxation.
 He represents US, Danish and other multinational groups and high net worth individuals investing or conducting business in Denmark and abroad.
 He is an experienced tax litigator and has appeared before the Supreme Court more than 10 times since 2000.
 He is ranked as a leading tax lawyer in Chambers, Legal 500, Who’s Who Legal, Which Lawyer and Tax Directors Handbook among others.
 He is a member of the International Bar Association and was an officer of the Taxation Committee in 2009 and 2010, the American Bar Association, IFA, the Danish Bar Association and the Danish Tax Lawyers’ Association.
 He is the author of several tax articles and publications.
 He graduated from the University of Copenhagen in 1991 (LLM) and the Copenhagen Business School in 1996 (Diploma in Economics) and spent six months with the EU Commission (Directorate General IV (competition)) in 1991/1992.
 He was with Bech-Bruun from 1992-2010, and with Hannes Snellman from 2011-2013.

 CMS Bureau Francis Lefebvre, Paris

-Stéphane Gelin is an attorney, tax partner with CMS Bureau Francis Lefebvre, member of the CMS Alliance.
-He specialises in international tax and transfer pricing.
+Stéphane Gelin is an attorney, tax partner with CMS Bureau Francis Lefebvre.
+He specializes in international tax and transfer pricing.
 He heads the CMS Tax Practice Group.